 The Kempfers also use hemarthria (limpograss).
 Hemarthria is a warm-season grass like bahia, but more productive and more sensitive to herbicides.
 The Kempfers like it for winter forage.

 [Editor’s note: GrazonNext HL is not recommended for weed control in hemarthria when nighttime temperatures are above 65 F, but there are other options.
-Contact your Range & Pasture Specialist from Corteva Agriscience™, Agriculture Division of DowDuPont, for details.]
+Contact your Range & Pasture Specialist from Corteva Agriscience™ for details.]

 The Kempfers fertilize hemarthria in the fall, with 60 units each of nitrogen and potassium, and defer grazing for six weeks to stockpile the forage.